Thomas Hatcher (antiquary)

 Thomas Hatcher (died 1583) was an English antiquarian.

 Life

-He was born at Cambridge, son of John Hatcher, M.D., regius professor of physic.
+He was born at Cambridge, son of John Hatcher, MD, Regius Professor of Physic.
 He was educated at Eton College, and was elected in 1555 to King's College, Cambridge.
-He proceeded B.A. in 1559–60, and commenced M.A. in 1563.
+He proceeded Bachelor of Arts in 1559–60, and his M.A. in 1563.

 Hatcher was a Fellow of King's, from 1558 to 1566.
-In 1565, being dissatisfied with the government of Provost Philip Baker, he, with some other members of the college, wrote a letter of complaint against him to William Cecil.
+In 1565, being dissatisfied with the government of Provost Philip Baker, Hatcher along with some other members of the college, wrote a letter of complaint against him to William Cecil.
 He studied law in Gray's Inn, where he was admitted in 1565, and then medicine.